North America: Tracking the Great Lakes with Blue Accounting

-Blue Accounting is a data-driven initiative put together by local governors to provide cutting-edge information services about the Great Lakes and St. Lawrence River Maritime system.
+Blue Accounting was a data-driven initiative put together by local governors to provide cutting-edge information services about the Great Lakes and St. Lawrence River Maritime system.

-The movement aims to gather data on three broad objectives:
+The movement aimed to gather data on three broad objectives:

 - Increase maritime trade and traffic

 - Reduce the environmental impact of the region’s transportation network

 With these goals in mind, the local governors enlisted CPCS as well as other firms to come up with indicators to track their progress.

 “We played a supporting role on this project,” says Eric Oberhart, transportation expert at CPCS.
 “Our job was to think of ways to measure economic and environmental impact of maritime shipping in the maritime system.”